-The IMO postdoc, Frauke Albrecht traveled to New York, USA, to participate in the International WCRP/IOC Conference 2017: Regional Sea Level Changes and Coastal Impacts.
+IMO postdoc Frauke Albrecht traveled to New York, USA, to participate in the International WCRP/IOC Conference 2017: Regional Sea-Level Changes and Coastal Impacts.

-The activity was held between 10 and 14 July, at Columbia University, where researchers from around the world presented their most recent work.
-Dr. Frauke presented a poster of her investigation titled: "Anthropogenic Influence on Sea Level Change in the South Pacific and associated Changes in the Subtropical Gyre Circulation in the 20th Century".
+This event took place from July 10-14 at Columbia University, where researchers from around the world presented their most recent research projects.
+Dr. Albrecht presented a poster of her research entitled "Anthropogenic Influence on Sea Level Change in the South Pacific and Associated Changes in the Subtropical Gyre Circulation in the 20th Century".

-Regarding the content of her research, the scientist says: "In the last two decades a positive sea level trend has been observed in the Western South Pacific.
-This trend at sea level is associated with changes in the subtropical gyre in the South Pacific.
-The purpose of my work is to verify whether this trend is part of a natural variation or if there is an anthropogenic influence."
+Regarding the content of her study, Dr. Albrecht said: "During the last two decades, a positive sea level trend has been observed in the western South Pacific, associated with changes in the South Pacific subtropical gyre.
+The purpose of my research was to discover whether this trend was caused by a natural variation or if there is anthropogenic influence."

-In this way, the results of the work led by Frauke ensure that change in the sea level has an anthropogenic influence, but also part of this tendency has natural sources.
-Thus, the positive trend in the Western South Pacific is a set of both.
+The results of the project led by Frauke show that there is anthropogenic influence on sea level changes, but also that this tendency is caused by natural phenomena.
+Thus, the positive trend in the western South Pacific is a combination of both.